-IBS And Diverticular Disease
+IBS and Diverticular Disease

-As if irritable bowel syndrome (IBS) was not enough.
 In 2013, after years of suffering from abdominal pain and diarrhea, and following extensive tests, my general practitioner diagnosed me with IBS.
 Since then I have mostly learned to manage this very painful condition by changing my diet and lifestyle.

 As I am a half-cup full, kind of person, I received great comfort from knowing that at least my intestine was not damaged like with other digestive issues, such as inflammatory bowel disease (IBD).